 How to compare AV supplier bids

 Receiving multiple AV supplier bids is only useful if you can compare them effectively.
-This guide covers what to evaluate, how to weight different variables, and the most common mistakes buyers make.
+This guide covers what to evaluate, how to weigh different variables, and the most common mistakes buyers make.

 Why bid comparison is harder than it looks